Blog / PCB Glue: Best Practices for Adhesion and Assembly

 What is PCB Glue?

 PCB glue is an adhesive used to attach electronic components to a printed circuit board (PCB).
-It helps secure components, provides insulation, and can improve thermal conductivity.
+It helps secure components, provides insulation, and can improve thermal conductivity for your circuit board.

 PCB Glue or Adhesive for Electronic Assembly